dmerejkowsky/blog/content/post/2017-01-21-is-tdd-worth-it.md

 ![A light at the end of a tunnel](/pics/light-at-the-end-of-a-tunnel.jpg)

-The decision to try TDD came from several sources, I'm not sure which was the decisive one at moment, but here are a few of them:
+The decision to try TDD came from several sources, I'm not sure which was the decisive one at moment, but here are two of them:

 * [Robert Martin: What Killed Smalltalk Could Kill Ruby, Too]( https://www.youtube.com/watch?v=YX3iRjKj7C0)